 Our Analysis and Test Results

-The offset D shape does allow for clove hitches to be used in a pinch, but Munter hitches bound up too easily in the tight curve between the spine and the basket.
-Using a pear-shaped locker like the Black Diamond RockLock Screwgate would be better for hitches.
+The offset-D shape does allow for clove hitches to be used in a pinch, but Munter hitches bind up too easily in the tight curve between the spine and the basket.
+Using a pear-shaped locker like the Black Diamond RockLock Screwgate is better for hitches.

-This contender is the second smallest locker in this review, only slightly larger than the Edelrid Pure Screw.
+The Positron is the fourth smallest locker in this review, but larger than any of the other lightweight/compact lockers, weighing in at 15g heavier than the DMM Phantom Screwgate.
 Small lockers have their place on climbing harnesses for uses like attaching an auto-blocking friction hitch to backup your rappel, and the compact size can turn an otherwise bulky four locking carabiner/cordalette anchor setup into something a bit more manageable.

-The Positron is relatively light when compared with the rest of the options we reviewed, but for the same weight you could carry a fully functional locking carabiner like the Editors' Choice Petzl Attache or Black Diamond Vaporlock Magnetron.
+While the Positron is relatively light when compared to some of the lockers reviewed here, we must point out that for the same weight you could carry a fully functional locking carabiner like the Editors' Choice Petzl Attache or our Top Pick for Auto-locking, the Black Diamond Vaporlock Magnetron.

-With a gate opening width of 2.2 cm, the Positron has a good-sized clearance for a carabiner of its size and shape.
-It still does not have a wide enough opening to easily allow attachment to thick master points or multiple bight knots, but it is adequate to clip into bolt hangers, anchors made of thinner material and clip-in points of Gri Gris and ascenders.
+With a gate opening width of 1.8 cm, the Positron ranks about average for a carabiner of its size and shape.
+It still does not have a wide enough opening to easily allow attachment to thick master points or multiple bight knots, but it is adequate to clip into bolt hangers, anchors made of thinner material and clip-in points of Gri-Gris and ascenders.

 Compact lockers are a good option to save weight and reduce size.
 There may be no noticeable loss of function for their size in applications like anchor building, but if you need to clip into thicker things, or belay with a Munter hitch, they will not work as well as bigger, HMS shaped lockers.
 Carrying two or three of the larger sized lockers is usually enough, and filling out the rest of your locker needs with these compact biners is a good idea.

-At $11, the BD Positron Screwgate is more expensive that the similar sized, though much lighter Edelrid Pure Screw.
-It is made of more durable material and will last longer, though, and has a larger gate opening, making it a bit more functional overall.
-It is an okay value on its own, but can also be purchased in a three-pack for $31.95.
+At $11, the BD Positron Screwgate is more expensive than the smaller, and lighter Mad Rock Super Tech Keylock Screw.
+It is not our first recommendation for this style of locker, but probably presents an okay value on its own, and can also be purchased in a three-pack for $31.95.

 The Black Diamond Positron Screwgate locking carabiner is an all-around performer for all types of climbers.
-Whether you are looking for a locker that will help you set up a simple top rope anchor off of bolts, or are going big wall climbing and want to eliminate some of the bulk from your harness, the Positron deserves a spot on your gear loop.
+Whether you are looking for a locker that will help you set up a simple top rope anchor off of bolts, or are going big wall climbing and want to eliminate some of the bulk from your harness, the Positron can help you on your climbing adventures.